 CIR offered conservative, libertarian and moderate attorneys in for-profit firms an opportunity to bring about meaningful legal change and to contribute to the principled defense of individual liberty in court.
 Co-operating attorneys nearly always worked on precedent-setting cases involving real, live plaintiffs rather than amicus causes.
 CIR’s clients, in turn, were able to obtain some of the best-qualified attorneys in the nation to represent them in court.

-The results over the past twenty-seven years of CIR’s existence speak for themselves.
+The results over the past thirty-four years of CIR’s existence speak for themselves.

 A chronology of important CIR cases and developments